wp-plugins/heyyou/readme.txt

 	* Outputs the dynamic custom post types under their corresponding pages
 	* Adds .mobile class to < body > when detected
 	* Javascript instant-reveal "..read more" replace <! -- more -- > *see documentation*
+	* shortcode for retreving text list of recent tweets
 * *& much more.. (documentation still being written)*